willcommits/willcommits/README.md

 - 📫 How to reach me **pmambambo2@gmail.com**

-- ⚡ Fun fact **I love dancing videos and dance but would never be able to dance to save my life**
+- ⚡ Fun fact **I love dancing videos and dancing in the shower but would never be able to dance to save my life**

 <h3 align="left">Connect with me:</h3>
 <p align="left">